Selected Newsgroup Message

 With a lot of published books, a very influential author.
 I particularly

 like "The Cerebral Code" and "Conversations with Neil's Brain".
-He have
+He

 probably the best and most complete personal web page so far.